-The MMA proposal document suggests a figure for the overall phase stability for the array of 0.3 rad. at 345 GHz, which corresponds to a time stability of 0.23 psec.
-The Phase Calibration Working Group have chosen to consider a much tighter specification, but one that only considers variations on time scales of 1 to 100 sec which is appropriate for observations in which a calibrator is observed at intervals of 100 sec.
-Here we have followed the same example with respect to the time scale, and considered it appropriate to allow the instrumental effects to contribute 10% of the phase variation in conditions in which the overall phase variation is 9° rms, which results in a loss in correlation of only 5%.
-Thus we can allocate 8.1 °rms (i.e. 90% of 9°) to the combined contribution of the atmosphere and antenna.
-Then the electronics can contribute 4°rms (the rms combination of 8.1° and 4° is 9°) which corresponds to 11 μm of electrical path at 300 GHz and a time interval of 3.7 x 10-14 sec.
-If at an antenna there are 10 m of unburied fiber with temperature coefficient of path length of 8x10-5 per °C (Frye et.al.
+The MMA proposal document suggests a figure for the overall phase stability for the array of 0.3 radians at 345 GHz, which corresponds to a time stability of 0.23 psec.
+The Phase Calibration Working Group have suggested that a useful phase stability specification would be one based upon variations on a time scale of 1 to 100 sec.
+This is appropriate for observations in which a calibrator is observed at intervals of 100 sec, and we consider such a figure here.
+Without some testing of a protype system it is very difficult to estimate the level of phase stability that can be achieved.
+Instead of attempting such a prediction, we have considered what would be a desirable goal for phase variations on a 1 to 100 sec time scale.
+We start by considering an overall phase variation of 9° rms which results in a loss in correlation of only 5%.
+We then sugggest that variations from the electronics system would be tolerable if they contribute no more than 10% to the overall phase variation, and allocate 8.1° rms (i.e. 90% of 9°) to the combined contribution of the atmosphere and antennas.
+Then the electronics can contribute 4° rms (the rms combination of 8.1° and 4° is 9°) which corresponds to 11 μm of electrical path at 300 GHz or a time interval of 3.7 x 10-14 sec.

+If, at an antenna, there are 10 m of unburied fiber with temperature coefficient of path length of 8x10-5 per °C (Frye et.al.
 1995), then a change of 11 μm in path results from a temperature variation of 0.014°C. Antennas may be several km apart so relative temperature changes between them could be of this order over times of 100 sec.
 In practice the fiber will be thermally insulated to some extent, but clearly a calibration scheme will be needed to monitor changes in the electrical lengths of the fibers carrying reference frequencies to the antennas.
 One must also consider the effects of all of the rest of the electronics including amplifiers, multipliers and filters that cary the LO signals (see Frye et. al., 1995, for examples of phase stability).
 It is difficult to predict compliance with the phase stability specification because the time scale is critical and thus the rates of variation must be known.
-This is another area where tests on a prototype system would be helpful.
 It would also be useful to know how much the temperature changes vary from point to point at a potential MMA site.
 Features such as a local peak in the landscape could cause differences in times of sunrise and sunset and modify wind patterns over a site, and thus affect the ambient temperatures at individual antenna locations.
 Such temperature differences could have serious effects on the structural dimensions of the antennas as well as the stability of the fibers.

 To monitor the effective electrical length of a fiber a round-trip phase measurement system is used.
-The round-trip system on the fiber at Hat Creek can detect path length changes of order 10 $\mu$ m (1° at 100 GHz), which is close to the figure suggested above for the for the overall instrumental phase.
+The round-trip system on the fiber at Hat Creek can detect path length changes of order 10 $\mu$ m (1° at 100 GHz), which is close to the goal suggested above for the for the overall instrumental phase.
 Thus it appears that the phase variation budget is extremely tight and just about practicable if other contributions are small compared with that from the first LO.

-3.3 Round-Trip Phase Calibration
+4.3 Round-Trip Phase Calibration